 - Some elements (repetition or time-sensitive material for example) may have been removed - In some cases, related material may have been grouped out of chronological sequence. - The text may have been altered slightly for clarity. - Capitalisation and punctuation may be erratic... - There may be errors in transcription.
-If something appears odd, please refer to the
+If something appears odd, please refer to the recording itself (and let us know, so that we can correct the text!)

 Today I'm talking to Elisabeth Davidson.
 Now, Elisabeth, we promoted her earlier on, we said she was the Director of Academic Affairs at the Royal College.
 She's actually responsible for academic affairs for the paediatric faculty.
-So apologies, we misled you slightly there.
+So, apologies, we misled you slightly there.
 We've got her on to talk about pelvic pain in pregnancy.
 It's a popular topic.
 We've done lots on pregnancy in the past.
 And I know that all of us see lots of patients who are pregnant in clinic and we always, not always, quite often we struggle.
 Elisabeth, welcome.